A-Z of waste

 Which bin?
 Place a Service Now (staff only) request to have unwanted furniture collected for reuse More information Furniture and Equipment Reuse Service -

 Type of garden waste Which bin?
 Flowers/plants/grass Organics bin, compost, food waste processor.
-If unavailable, put in the landfill Dirt/soil Compost.
-If unavailable, put in the landfill Plant pots (plastic) Recycling Plant trimmings Organics bin, compost, food waste processor.
+If unavailable, put in the landfill Dirt/soil For small amounts (like soil on the bottom of plants), organic bin.
+For larger amounts on campus (like a full bin of soil), contact the Cleaning Team ( Staff only.
+For "Impacted Service", select "Something else").
+Plant pots (plastic) Recycling Plant trimmings Organics bin, compost, food waste processor.
 If unavailable, put in the landfill -

 Hard waste includes scrap metal and broken or damaged furniture and equipment that can no longer be used.